uwhumansvszombies/uwhvz/README.md

 ## About

 New UW HvZ website, built on Django.
-Front-end uses custom styling via Sass/SCSS in the `static/` folder.
+Front-end uses a mix of Bootstrap 4 and custom styling via Sass/SCSS in the `static/` folder.

 ## Development Setup